travis-ci/docs-travis-ci-com/docs/user/languages/java.md

 ### Dependency Management

 Because there is no single standard way of installing project dependencies with Ant, Travis CI Java builder does not have any default for it.
-You need to specify the exact commend to run using `install:` key in your `.travis.yml`, for example:
+You need to specify the exact command to run using `install:` key in your `.travis.yml`, for example:

     language: java
     install: ant deps